nivijha/AI-Powered-Product-Review-Analyzer/README.md

 ### 🧩 Architecture Summary

 The AI-Powered Product Review Analyzer follows a fully serverless architecture using AWS services.
-A React frontend hosted on Vercel communicates with AWS API Gateway endpoints that invoke Lambda functions for sentiment analysis and data retrieval.
+A React frontend communicates with AWS API Gateway endpoints that invoke Lambda functions for sentiment analysis and data retrieval.
 Reviews are processed through AWS Comprehend for sentiment and key phrase extraction, stored in DynamoDB, and visualized on an interactive dashboard with real-time analytics and user feedback states.

 ---